 Best things to do in Picton & Marlborough region

 Swim with wild dolphins

 Once your ferry docks in Picton you can relax and enjoy the fresh coastal air or…. use the opportunity to swim with WILD dolphins!

-That's right!
-Picton is one of very few places in the entire world where you can do that without harming them.
-Use the opportunity to observe the dolphins in their natural environment and not some small water tank in a 5 star hotel resort.
+That’s right!
+Picton is one of the very few places in the entire world where you can do that without harming them.
+Use the opportunity to observe the dolphins in their natural environment and not some small water tank in a 5-star hotel resort.
 Even David Attenborough would approve!